 Recently, twice now I have noticed that there are inconsistencies with the ROCOR-MP sources of the rubrics for our services.
-And this is aside from the fact that MP does not recognize our recent saints, like recently glorified St. Philaret of New York and our ROCOR hierarchs Anastasy/Anthony/Philaret/Vitaly.
+And this is aside from the fact that ROCOR-MP does not recognize our recent saints, like recently glorified St. Philaret of New York and our ROCOR hierarchs Anastasy/Anthony/Philaret/Vitaly.
 The first time I noticed was when I heard the (phony) Surgeon Luke commemorated on a list of unmercenary healers (Nov 3/16).
 I inquired and found out that list came from a source other than our true ROCOR.

 ODS Vol. III has instruction for the more rare configurations, such as when the eve of a feast falls on a Sunday.
 On those days, the LC refers us to the ODS III.